 Table.
-4.5.5 - 124.
+4.5.7 - 135.
 Request signals.

 Signal Range Description AR Request 1 (REQ1) Any binary signal in the device The request with the highest priority, it overrides all auto-reclosing requests with lower priorities.
 When this request signal is activated and other conditions for reclosing are met, a shot is applied.
 AR Request 2 (REQ2) Any binary signal in the device The request with the second highest priority, it overrides all auto-reclosing requests with lower priorities.
 When this request signal is activated and other conditions for reclosing are met, a shot is applied.
 AR Request 3 (REQ3) Any binary signal in the device The request with the third highest priority, it overrides all auto-reclosing requests with lower priorities.
 When this request signal is activated and other conditions for reclosing are met, a shot is applied.
 AR Request 4 (REQ4) Any binary signal in the device The request with the fourth highest (and second lowest) priority, it overrides all autoreclosing requests with lower priorities.
 When this request signal is activated and other conditions for reclosing are met, a shot is applied.
-AR Request 5 (REQ5) Any binary signal in the device The request with the lowest priority, it is overridden by all other auto-reclosing requests.
-When this request signal is activated and other conditions for reclosing are met, a shot is applied.
+AR Request 5 (REQ5) the device Landied